-Select the Right KPI´s to Improve Performance
+Select the Right Key Performance Indicators to Improve Performance

 Key Performance Indicators measure performance and highlight areas of success or improvement.
 They can do so with firm numbers, or surveys and testimonials.
 For example, aside from meeting productivity goals for your staff, are the customers happy with the product or service?
-Traditional KPIs include monthly sales growth, number of qualified leads, and lead to sale conversion rates, but they can also measure the number of returned items, and customer satisfaction.
+Traditional Key Performance Indicators include monthly sales growth, number of qualified leads, and lead-to-sale conversion rates, but they can also measure the number of returned items, and customer satisfaction.

 Quality of Information

 Although human error is always going to happen, it is critical to keep it to a minimum, especially when it comes to business reporting.
 Company reports primarily depend on precise and trustworthy data, and any mistakes might result in a misrepresentation of performance.
 Making sure that all data provided by employees is traceable and verifiable is one approach to guarantee its legitimacy and traceability.
 This can be accomplished by maintaining accurate records and documentation, which will make it simple to identify the information’s original source.